-How to Shop Sustainably - Yes!
-Magazine
+How to Shop Sustainably

 “It seems so overwhelming, but it’s not as complicated as it seems,” says Elizabeth Cline.
 She’s the author of a popular book about fast fashion and recently released The Conscious Closet: The Revolutionary Guide to Looking Good While Doing Good.
 If you’re planning on buying a new piece of clothing, the place to start thinking about environmental impacts is the label, she says.
 After all, the largest portion of the clothing industry’s environmental impact is in the manufacturing phase, not retailing or shipping.

+If you’re shopping for cotton or wool clothes, look for a tag that says they were produced organically.
+That’s key.

-Buyers who dutifully lug canvas bags to the grocery store and would never dream of sipping out of a single-use water bottle might be surprised to learn that over 60 percent of textiles today include synthetics made from fossil fuels.
+Buyers who dutifully lug canvas bags to the grocery store and would never dream of sipping out of a single-use water bottle might be surprised to learn that more than 60% of textiles today include synthetics made from fossil fuels.
 They’re part plastic, that is.
 And because plastic is cheap and easy to manufacture, it’s hard to avoid; even a t-shirt or a pair of jeans may have synthetic material mixed in.

 But not all polyesters are the same.
 “If you’re shopping for synthetic material, look for recycled content.
 It uses less energy, and no new sources,” says Cline.
 In most cases, that means the fabric—or shoes, in some cases—started out as plastic bottles that were melted down and turned into new materials.
 Recycled nylon is another new option; Econyl comes from post-consumer waste and has become increasingly popular in clothing.